-Let $A$ be a commutative, noetherian, integral domain which is a local ring with residue field $k$.
-Let $K$ be its fraction field.
-Note that any finitely generated projective $A$-module is free.
-Let $\bfC$ be an $A$-category equivalent to the category of finitely generated modules over a finite projective $A$-algebra $R$.
-Assume that $\bfC$ is of highest-weight over $A$, see \cite[def.~4.11]{Ro}.
-The sets $\Delta(\bfC)$, $\nabla(\bfC)$ of isomorphisms classes of standard and costandard objects are uniquely defined by \cite[rk.~ 4.17, prop.~4.19]{Ro}.
 Let $\bfC^\Delta$, $\bfC^\nabla$ be the full subcategories of $\bfC$ consisting of the {\it $\Delta$-filtered} and {\it $\nabla$-filtered} objects, i.e., the objects having a finite filtration whose successive quotients are standard, costandard respectively.
 These categories are exact.
-Recall that the opposite of $\bfC$ is a highest weight category such that $\Delta(\bfC^\op)=\nabla(\bfC)$ with the opposite order.
-Let $\Tilt(\bfC)$ be the set of isomorphism classes of indecomposable tilting objects.
+Recall that a tilting object is by definition an object that is both $\Delta$-filtered and $\nabla$-filtered.